Juan Carlos Blumberg: On racism and human rights and pain

 In the same interview, when questioned about his proposed penalty for murder, he answered "The only adequate penalty for a murderer is death, don't give me the 'human rights' speech".
 In the 2004 lecture he said "no human rights advocates came to me when my son was killed...no one came."

-His focus, since then, is his son, Axel, Axel.
+His focus, since then, is his son, Axel.